pavanisai19/ETG-Inventory-Management-System/README.md

 # ETG-Inventory-Management-System
 This repository is having all the codes with json files for an Inventory Management System.<hr>

+#### Overview
+An inventory management system (or inventory system) is the process by which you track your goods throughout your entire supply chain, from purchasing to production to end sales.<hr>

 #### All the files
 Json files=> record.json,sales.json
 Adding_new_products,Purchasing_products